-About Virtual Services
+About Virtual Meetings

 Just wanted to share with you guys that the Telephone Meetings and Online Meetings are a blessing in my life.
 I am visually impaired and have difficulty walking.
 These meetings are a lifesaver and a treasured gift to me.
 Thank you OA.

-OA virtual services consist of telephone, online, and non-real-time meetings.
+OA virtual meetings consist of telephone, online, and non-real-time meetings.
 Using telephone or online technology, OA members from around the world may attend meetings together.
 These meetings take place in “real time” and are fully interactive.
 Also included are non-real-time-meetings, which do not meet in real time.

 Virtual meetings make recovery from compulsive eating possible for those who are unable to physically attend meetings, and also serve as a valuable program supplement to those who attend face-to-face meetings.